 In that same issue of Leadership, Matt Russell wrote about the year he spent interviewing de-churched people in his community.
 He wrote:

 Russell spent a lot of time with de-churched people in recovery from drugs, alcohol, sex addiction, eating disorders, and gambling.
 The level of healing and transformation many of them experienced in their recovery groups was far greater than what they ever knew in the church.
 I’ve spoken with a number of men who have experienced significant life transformation via a parachurch men’s ministry in my area.
-They’ve expressed to me “that this is what the church is supposed to be doing.”
+One said, “This is what the church is supposed to be doing.”
 When deep life change happen outside the church, it can make you second guess the church’s vital role and, like Matt Russell’s interviewees, drop out altogether.

 So, where does this leave us?
 On one side the de-churched are leaving because they’ve received a false gospel that made promises God has failed to fulfill.
-On the other side are deeply committed Christians who are finding more meaningful authenticity, mission, and transformation outside the institutional structures of the church.
+On the other side are deeply committed Christians who are finding more authenticity, missional impact, and personal transformation outside the institutional structures of the church.
 What is the church supposed to do?